-The future leader will need to have 4 leadership qualities to be a successful leader: be Future-Ready, have an inspiring Purpose, excellent Interpersonal Skills and be obsessed with their Personal Growth and that of their teams
+The future leader will need to have 4 leadership qualities to be a successful leader: be Future-Ready, have an inspiring Purpose, excellent People Skills and be obsessed with their Personal Growth and that of their teams

 The future will be nothing like the present.
 There will be new types of jobs, new organisational models, and new challenges, and it will require a new kind of leader, let’s call it the future leader, with certain leadership qualities.